 Set the low-pass filter frequency of the lock-in amplifier to the minimum that is compatible with the scanning speed.
 [1]

-SCREEN: Screen capture video showing the plotter change while changing the low-pass filter from 2000 to 200 to 20 Hz.
+SCREEN: Screen capture video showing the plotter change while changing the low-pass filter from 2000 to 200 to 20 hertz.
 Authors, please upload this screen capture to your project page.
 Y-range from 0 to 350 mV

 Top: lock-in 1